techidaily/site-ai-video-editing/source/_posts/updated-in-2024-do-you-want-to-apply-professional-looking-color-grading-on-your-iphones-photos-and-videos-you-can-use-different-iphone-luts-for-your-picture.md

 * [What Should a Good LUT Video Editing App Have?](#part3)
 * [Wondershare Filmora: A Computer Alternative for Applying LUTs](#part4)

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/new-detailed-steps-to-resize-video-in-davinci-resolve/"><u>New Detailed Steps to Resize Video in Davinci Resolve</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-how-to-add-text-effects-in-adobe-premiere-pro-in-2024/"><u>New How to Add Text Effects in Adobe Premiere Pro, In 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-use-your-social-media-app-and-make-slow-motion-videos-by-reading-this-guide-besides-learning-slow-motion-snapchat-get-useful-apps-serving-the-same-purpo/"><u>New Use Your Social Media App and Make Slow-Motion Videos by Reading This Guide.
-Besides Learning Slow-Motion Snapchat, Get Useful Apps Serving the Same Purposes</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713963147391-new-have-a-desire-to-uplift-your-editing-creativity-with-trying-hands-at-working-with-storyboards-keep-reading-to-have-a-comprehensive-understating-of-the-w/"><u>New Have a Desire to Uplift Your Editing Creativity with Trying Hands at Working with Storyboards?
-Keep Reading to Have a Comprehensive Understating of the Workflow Through Stepwise User Guides for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713963565846-updated-if-you-are-a-beginner-and-want-to-familiarise-yourself-with-steps-and-terms-used-in-video-editing-in-this-article-we-will-go-through-the-steps-you-w/"><u>Updated If You Are a Beginner and Want to Familiarise Yourself with Steps and Terms Used in Video Editing, in This Article, We Will Go Through the Steps You Will Need to Cut Your Video File in Adobe Premiere Pro and Wondershare Filmora for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/3d-lut-mobile-app-review-a-composite-application-for-editing-media-for-2024/"><u>3D LUT Mobile App Review - A Composite Application for Editing Media for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/create-glitch-text-effect-for-2024/"><u>Create Glitch Text Effect for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-best-5-ai-music-video-examples-and-makers-to-make-them/"><u>Updated Best 5 AI Music Video Examples and Makers to Make Them</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-2024-approved-know-how-to-create-obs-slideshow-creating-obs-slideshow-in-simple-steps-application-for-creating-obs-slideshow-make-obs-slideshow-onli/"><u>Updated 2024 Approved Know How to Create OBS Slideshow.
-Creating OBS Slideshow in Simple Steps; Application for Creating OBS Slideshow.
-Make OBS Slideshow Online</u></a></li>
-<li><a href="https://video-content-creator.techidaily.com/new-free-yourself-from-tiktok-watermarks-best-removal-tools-for-2024/"><u>New Free Yourself From TikTok Watermarks Best Removal Tools for 2024</u></a></li>
-<li><a href="https://screen-mirroring-recording.techidaily.com/new-2024-approved-silencing-ambient-sound-in-recordings-free-or-paid-guide/"><u>[New] 2024 Approved  Silencing Ambient Sound in Recordings  Free or Paid Guide</u></a></li>
-<li><a href="https://phone-solutions.techidaily.com/easy-steps-to-recover-deleted-messages-from-spark-10-4g-by-fonelab-android-recover-messages/"><u>Easy steps to recover deleted messages from Spark 10 4G</u></a></li>
-<li><a href="https://change-location.techidaily.com/ways-to-trade-pokemon-go-from-far-away-on-samsung-galaxy-z-fold-5-drfone-by-drfone-virtual-android/"><u>Ways to trade pokemon go from far away On Samsung Galaxy Z Fold 5? | Dr.fone</u></a></li>
-<li><a href="https://change-location.techidaily.com/how-to-fix-it-honor-x9a-wont-turn-on-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How to Fix It Honor X9a Wont Turn On | Dr.fone</u></a></li>
-<li><a href="https://snapchat-videos.techidaily.com/2024-approved-creating-characterful-images-with-animated-filters/"><u>2024 Approved  Creating Characterful Images with Animated Filters</u></a></li>
-<li><a href="https://sound-optimizing.techidaily.com/updated-advanced-audio-editing-techniques-with-avidemux-for-2024/"><u>Updated Advanced Audio Editing Techniques with Avidemux for 2024</u></a></li>
-<li><a href="https://youtube-sure.techidaily.com/approved-capture-youtube-video-in-screenshot-forms-for-free/"><u>2024 Approved  Capture YouTube Video in Screenshot Forms for Free</u></a></li>
-<li><a href="https://facebook-videos.techidaily.com/updated-shortcut-to-engagement-analyzing-facebooks-video-trends/"><u>[Updated] Shortcut to Engagement  Analyzing Facebook's Video Trends</u></a></li>
-<li><a href="https://tiktok-videos.techidaily.com/new-in-2024-peak-performance-captions-the-ultimate-20-list-for-tiktok-success/"><u>[New] In 2024, Peak Performance Captions  The Ultimate 20 List for TikTok Success</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"